jessve-9/Environment-Generation-in-Unity/README.md

 ---

-This is a project from which aims to create random environments that resemble a short loading cycle using Unity.
+This is a project that aims to create random environments that resemble a short loading cycle using Unity.

 ---